cypress-io/cypress-documentation/content/guides/migrating-to-cypress/protractor.md

 to test or the tests sporadically fail.
 We call these tests "flaky."
 Cypress allows you to [retry failed tests](/guides/guides/test-retries).
 Sometimes tests will fail in a CI environment when they otherwise would pass on a developer's machine.
-Enabling test retries in your Cypress configuration can help you to get unblocked when unpredictable, flaky tests are occasionally failing.
+Enabling test retries in your Cypress configuration file can help you to get unblocked when unpredictable, flaky tests are occasionally failing.

 The Cypress Dashboard goes a step further and helps you and your team to [detect flaky tests](/guides/dashboard/flaky-test-management) that run in your